Education Loan

 This guide covers everything you need to know about universities in Germany for masters, from the best-ranked options and fees to admission requirements and timelines.

-Why Germany is one of the best countries for a Master’s degree
+Why Germany Is One of the Best Countries for a Master’s Degree

 • Minimal tuition costs: Most public universities charge no tuition fees for master’s programs.
 Non-EU students in Baden-Württemberg usually pay about €1,500 per semester.